A great card for first-timers, with excellent cash back if you spend in its rotating categories.

 It hurts to pay late.

 Your first late fee is waived, but making subsequent late or returned payments could result in fees as high as $37.
-You can avoid late payments by setting up automatic payments.
+You can potentially avoid late payments by setting up automatic payments.

 Expiration on intro APRs.

 Your intro purchase APR expires 6 months following your account opening, and your intro balance transfer APR expires 6 months after your first transfer.
 Strongly consider paying off your balances before the expiration of your intro APRs to avoid accruing interest at a high rate.

 If you want to take advantage of the intro balance transfer APR, your transfers must post to your account by the cutoff date.
 Check your card’s terms and conditions to find this date.

 Cash advances are subject to an APR of 26.99% variable.
 This is a very high rate, so consider avoiding it altogether.
 Cash advances don’t have grace periods and they’ll start accumulating interest immediately.

 You’ll pay a 3% fee for each balance transfer.
 For each cash advance, you’ll pay the greater of $10 or 5%.